sramam/git-mods/README.md

 Typically, `git-mods --staged_ok` is a good option to include in a `precommit`-hook  and `git-mods` to include in the `prepush`-hook.

 ## Installation

-1. Add precommit/prepush hooks to the scripts section of `package.json`
+- First, add precommit/prepush hooks to the scripts section of `package.json`
 ## Usage
 In `package.json:scripts`:
 ```json
 ...
 "scripts": {